-How to Measure the Density SG of Rock: A DIY Prospector Tool Rule
+Measure the Density of Rock: Prospector Tool

 The determination of specific gravity dates from such antiquity, and the various published methods of determining it are so numerous, that one may well be skeptical as to the value of a new means of obtaining so well-known a quantity.
 I make no claim to any great novelty for the little device here described, the principles, though not the convenient details, of which are more or less embodied in the publications to which my attention was drawn after I had made the instrument.determination-of-specific-gravity-by-the-density-rule